 Infections like Athlete’s Foot, as well as health and medical issues, can also cause foot odor.

-Using a strong antiperspirant for your feet is a solid tactic when forming a plan on how to reduce foot odor.
+Using a strong antiperspirant for your feet is a solid tactic when forming a plan on how to stop feet from sweating.

-Socks are another tool in your foot sweat arsenal.
-Make sure you wear the right socks to help reduce moisture and fight odor.
-Look for socks that are breathable, wick moisture and provide odor control.
+Socks are another tool in your arsenal for how to stop smelly feet.
+Make sure youwear the right socks to help reduce moisture and fight odor.
+Look for socks that are breathable, wick moisture, and provide odor control.

-If you are trying to figure out how to treat smelly feet, one of the best products you can use is antifungal powder.
+If you are trying to figure out how to stop sweaty feet, one of the best products you can use is antifungal powder.
 It helps keep sweaty feet dry and fights any fungal activity.